Close to home, a rainy June

 Wildcat Falls Apr 2017

-Wildcat Falls on the Souhegan River, NH
+Wildcat Falls on the Souhegan River

-Wildcat Falls is the reason there’s a canoe take-out upstream where the river crosses Turkey Hill Road.
+The Souhegan River runs through my New Hampshire town and through the Wildcat Conservation Area.
+WCA’s most striking feature is Wildcat Falls, and it’s the reason there’s a canoe take-out upstream where the river crosses Turkey Hill Road.
 Way too much granite and way too many fallen trees make the falls a spot that’s pretty to look at but lousy to navigate.
+The falls don’t come from a single height, but rather from irregularly terraced granite shelves and boulders left in the river when the last glaciers retreated.

-The walk to the falls from the parking lot goes through a sandy, pine-y area that reminds me of where I grew up in flat southern Florida, where rivers looked like canals and where waterfalls were pure fiction.
-Today’s sandy pines led me instead to the Souhegan, a modest river in the greater scheme of things, but quite a fine one to me.
+There are a couple of miles of trails winding through the conservation area and the adjoining state property.
+All I was interested in today was a direct path to the falls.
+The walk to the falls from the Currier Road parking lot goes through a sandy, pine-y area that reminds me of where I grew up in flat southern Florida, where rivers looked like canals and where waterfalls were pure fiction.

 woods at Wildcat Falls